FakeItEasy/FakeItEasy.Analyzers/docs/index.md

-FakeItEasy provides a Roslyn analyzer to detect incorrect usages of the library that cannot be prevented by the API or the compiler but will typically result in bugs at runtime.
+FakeItEasy provides Roslyn analyzer packages to detect incorrect usages of the library that cannot be prevented by the API or the compiler but will typically result in bugs at runtime.

 ## Installation

-The analyzer works in Visual Studio 2017 version 15.9 or later.
+The packages work in Visual Studio 2017 version 15.9 or later.
 Install one of these NuGet packages in each project that needs it:

 - For C# projects: [FakeItEasy.Analyzer.CSharp](https://www.nuget.org/packages/FakeItEasy.Analyzer.CSharp)